baharev/sdopt-tearing/docs/index.rst

 diagonal block with only black entries on its diagonal.

 **Executable Python code is also generated for evaluating the reduced system.**
-The Pyton code only serves for cross-checking correctness.
+The Pyton code only serves to cross-check correctness.

 --------------------------------------------------------------------------------